 Coleman is the same company that makes coolers to keep food fresh and drinks cold.
 They’ve even got airbeds, portable grills, LED lights and everything else that makes camping comfortable.
 Out of all the necessities one could have outdoors, nothing could be more important than a good nights sleep.
 We found that we could do that with this Coleman Brazos Cold-Weather sleeping bag, and it kept us cosy for even at 20 degrees Fahrenheit, as promised.

-The size of the bag is 33 inches by 75 inches(WxD) and should easily fit most campers up to an average height of five feet, eleven inches.
+The size of the best sleeping bag is 33 inches by 75 inches(WxD) and should easily fit most campers up to an average height of five feet, eleven inches.
 In terms of build quality, the bed is made out of a soft trichot liner and filled with four pounds of ColeTherm insulation.So the bed is firm, and can easily be folded without losing its shape.
 Packing is easy too, and doesn’t take much time either due to the QuikCord system that snaps everything in place.

 One con the bag did seem to have is its weight, especially when folded and being carried.
 It was pretty heavy and might be too much especially on long treks, walks, for shorter to medium height individuals.Even if you take just the essentials, the bag is easily about 2 kgs of sheer discomfort, but it definitely worth it as it keeps you toasty warm.
 The other con is that twigs, grass, smaller flowers get stuck on the trichot lining and it’s tough to get this cleaned off.

 The E200 is made out of rip-proof, durable 170 T Polyester outer shell with enough insulation to maintain 200 GSM Hollow Fibre Filling that maintains optimal temperatures.
 So it can withstand 50 degree Farenheit and colder degrees up to 25 Farenheit.
 So it can keep you warm while remaining lightweight, easy to carry and store, at just 34 oz.